 INT.
 VIDEO RENTAL SHOP

 VASCO, accompanied by a SMALL CHILD, walks up to the counter looking lost.
-Two of the EMPLOYEES take a step backwards before he says a word, the third is transfixed to the television set, watching reruns of “Friends”.
+Two of the CLERKS take a step backward before he says a word, and the third CLERK is transfixed to the television set, watching reruns of “Friends”.

 Pee double e double u double e